jacker0031/Competitive-Coding/Projects/competitive-companion/README.md

 1. Clone this repository and `cd` into it.
 2. Run `npm install`.
 3. Run `npm start`.
-4. Go to a problem like [this](http://codeforces.com/problemset/problem/1/A) one, click on the green plus icon and look at the terminal where you ran `npm start`.
+4. To Terminate `npm stop`.

-#### This project is originally created by [Jasper](https://github.com/jmerle).
-I have just modified his files for my conveniency.
-Checkout Original Repository [here](https://github.com/jmerle/competitive-companion).
+5. Go to a problem like [this](http://codeforces.com/problemset/problem/1/A) one, click on the green plus icon and look at the terminal where you ran `npm start`.